erkexzcx/stoppropaganda/README.md

 **NOTE**: On startup it will pull the latest version automatically, so in order to update - stop the app in Termux and re-run this Flow.

+**NOTE 2**: DNS resolution does not work in Termux, therefore it's impossible to DOS websites.
+Only DNS DOS is working.

 ## Binaries

 Download binary from [releases](https://github.com/erkexzcx/stoppropaganda/releases/).